Gkuran/Terra/README.md

 Some sources are visible directly in the map workflow, while others support enriched inspection and export behavior behind the scenes.

-## Interface Principles

-BGSR is designed as a scientific operational interface rather than a generic dashboard.

-The experience is organized around a few core ideas:

-- the map is the main workspace
-- controls stay close to the spatial workflow
-- context panels explain what is visible instead of competing with the map
-- multiple scientific domains can coexist in the same session without becoming disconnected

-This keeps the platform focused on interpretation, not just data retrieval.

-## Export-Oriented Thinking

-BGSR is intended to be useful both during exploration and after it.

-Instead of treating export as a raw download button, the product can generate enriched outputs that reflect the combined spatial context visible in the session.
-That means biodiversity records can be carried forward with the geological and environmental interpretation that made them meaningful in the first place.

 ## Design Foundation

 BGSR uses [boulder-ui](https://github.com/Gkuran/boulder-ui) as the design system foundation for its interface layer, helping keep the platform visually consistent, operationally clear, and reusable as the workspace grows.